SBuxton-IDM/school_interventions/README.md

 python create_sp_pop.py
 ```

-Then run either `run_scenarios.py` or `sensitivity.scenarios.py`.
-NB, these are intended to be run on HPCs.
+Then run either `run_scenarios.py` or `sensitivity_scenarios.py`.
+NB, these are intended to be run on HPCs and will likely not work (or take more than a day to complete) on a PC.